 For an interactive timeline, take your browser to the Henry Knox Museum.

-Get ready for a strenuous (and fun) team race outside the walls of "Fort Cecil Floyd".
+Get ready for a strenuous (and fun) team race outside the walls of our school.

 The Guns of Ticonderoga